sib-swiss/biodiversity-bioinformatics/docs/course_material/day3/3_gene_function.md

 **Question: Which is the higher taxon in which you can find human orthologs of mouse `NCDN`?**

 ??? done "Answer"
+    The _Euarchontoglires_ taxon.

 Unfold the orthologs (`See details`) to find the human `NCDN`, and open its page in a new tab.

 **Question: Does the function of `NCDN` seem to have been conserved between mouse and human?
 What about more distant species?**

 ??? done "Answer"
+    Looking at the `NCDN` gene in humans by finding it through the orthologs section, we can see that the `NCDN` gene is also highly expressed in the same tissues and at really similar levels of expression.
+We could therefore hypothesize that its function remained similar.

 Now we are going to compare the expression of the different orthologs of `NCDN` for Xenopus, Human, mouse, rat, guinea pig and macaque.